^

 • Bioavailability: The bioavailability of flutamide is approximately 90%.

-• Metabolism: Flutamide undergoes intensive metabolism in the liver to form an active metabolite - 2-hydroxyflutamide, which is biologically active and has an antiandrogenic effect.
+• Metabolism: Flutamide undergoes intensive metabolism in the liver to form an active metabolite, 2-hydroxyflutamide, which is biologically active and has an antiandrogenic effect.

 Dosing and administration

-• Dosage: The generally recommended starting dose for adults is 250 mg (one tablet) taken three times daily.
+• Dosage: The usual recommended starting dose for adults is 250 mg (one tablet) taken three times daily.
 However, the dosage may be adjusted by your doctor depending on your condition and response to treatment.

 Contraindications